Courtesy of Airbnb

 There are thousands of cabin rentals to pick from in Lake Tahoe, but it doesn’t get more picturesque and convenient than this renovated double A-frame two miles south of Tahoe City.
 Only 11 homes up from the lake itself, this spot is also within walking distance of restaurants, coffee shops, and a grocery store.
 Inside you’ll find a spacious open-concept kitchen and dining room as well as four bedrooms, making this a great place for large groups.

 This article originally appeared online on July 19, 2019; it was updated on March 3, 2020, to include current information.
-Products we write about are independently vetted and recommended by our editors.
-AFAR may earn a commission if you buy through our links, which helps support our independent publication.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips